This post is an overview of Westminster Abbey tickets, with tips on discounts, free entry, audio, and guided tours, and

 We also offer a GPS-enabled audio tour version of the same tour.

-This is an extensive, 6-hour tour that begins in Green Park, and then continues on to cover other attractions nearby such as Big Ben, Houses of Parliament, and Buckingham Palace, in addition to Westminster Abbey.
+This is an extensive, 6-hour tour that begins in Green Park, and then continues on to cover other attractions nearby such as Big Ben, the Houses of Parliament, and Buckingham Palace, in addition to Westminster Abbey.

 Westminster Abbey holds tombs, graves, monuments, memorials, and statues.

 There are a plethora of things to see inside the Abbey, but to give you an example of the caliber of those who are celebrated therein, here is a (very!!) small list of some of those who are buried inside the Abbey.

 - George Frederic Handel - Composter